![]() |

 TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

-Section 107.330 Release of Clinical Records to Committed Persons and Authorized Attorneys (Adult Division) – Court Agreement
+Section 107.330 Release of Clinical Records to Offenders and Authorized Attorneys (Adult Facilities Excluding Transition Centers) Court Agreement

 a) Definitions

-1) Committed Person – A person who is or has been in the custody of the Illinois Department of Corrections, Adult Division.
+1) Offender – A person who is or has been in the custody of the Department.

-2) Authorized Attorney – Any attorney authorized in writing by the committed person to inspect and copy his clinical records.
+2) Authorized Attorney – Any attorney authorized in writing by the offender to inspect and copy his or her clinical records.

-3) Clinical Records – Any mental health record prepared by a therapist in the course of providing mental health services to a committed person, which is maintained by the Department of Corrections.
-Clinical record does not include the therapist's personal notes, if such notes are kept in the therapist's sole possession for his or her own personal use and are not disclosed to any other person, except the therapist's supervisor, consulting therapist, or attorney.
-If at any time such notes are otherwise disclosed, they shall be considered part of the committed person's record for purposes of this Section.
-Clinical record does not include testing material used in the course of providing services if the disclosure of such material would compromise the objectivity or fairness of the testing process.
+3) Clinical Record – Any mental health record, maintained by the Department, prepared by a therapist in the course of providing mental health services to an offender.
+Clinical record does not include the therapist's personal notes, if those notes are kept in the therapist's sole possession for his or her own personal use and are not disclosed to any other person, except the therapist's supervisor, consulting therapist or attorney.
+If, at any time, the notes are otherwise disclosed, they shall be considered part of the offender's record for purposes of this Section.
+Clinical record does not include testing material used in the course of providing services if the disclosure of the material would compromise the objectivity or fairness of the testing process.

-4) Information not subject to inspection and copying by a committed person – Information contained in clinical records, the disclosure of which a therapist certifies in writing is likely to result in physical harm to the committed person, other committed persons or Department employees, contractors, or volunteers.
+4) Information not subject to inspection and copying by a an offender – Information contained in clinical records, the disclosure of which a therapist certifies in writing is likely to result in physical harm to the offender, other offenders or Department employees, contractors or volunteers.

 6) Mental Health Services – Psychiatric or psychological evaluation or treatment, or pharmaceuticals, or developmental disabilities programming.